Rainbell129/Obsidian-Homepage/README.md

 To use this homepage:

 1. Install Dataview, Banners, React Components, Admonition and Obsidian Activity;
-2. The theme Blue Topaz is suggested for its extra support for Admonition: After the theme is installed, download the plugin Style Settings and enable Admonition Support in it (Otherwise you might not have the flex view with sections taken from your daily notes)
+2. The theme Blue Topaz is suggested;
 3. Enable React Components; Create a components folder and put "music and birthday countdown.md" in it;
 4. Add the two css files to your css snippets;
 5. Dataview: enable dataviewjs and inline queries;
-6. Admonition: create an "ad-col2" view with no background colors and no codeblock names (21/12/27: If you have updated Obsidian to v13.14, the admonition blocks might not yet be successfully rendered.
-It is expected the problem will be fixed in the following versions of Admonition, but right now, to use the homepage, Obsidian v12.19 is recommended);
+6. Admonition: create an "ad-col2" view with no background colors and no codeblock names;
 7. Open the 00.Homepage note in your vault and get all sections personalized.

 Extra notes: